Sony VAIO T Ultrabook Review

 Why the Vaio T?

-It was mainly because of the SSD, or Solid State Disk, and ports of course.
-The laptop was not only sturdy laptop, it was also lightweight, updated with the latest third-generation Core i5 Ultra-Low Voltage (ULV) 1.7 GHz processor from Intel, has a USB 3.0 port with mobile-charging capabilities, built-in gigabit Ethernet, full-size HDMI, VGA, and a hybrid SD-card and Memory Stick Pro Duo slot.
+It was mainly because of the SSD, or Solid State Drive, and ports of course.
+The laptop was not only sturdy, it was also lightweight, updated with the latest third-generation Core i5 Ultra-Low Voltage (ULV) 1.7 GHz processor from Intel, has a USB 3.0 port with mobile-charging capabilities, built-in gigabit Ethernet, full-size HDMI, VGA, and a hybrid SD-card and Memory Stick Pro Duo slot.
 Every time I think about these features, I think the Vaio S has all these features too plus an extra USB port and DVD drive.
 What makes the Vaio T worth the loss in the keyboard backlight, the loss of a USB 3.0 port and the DVD drive is the mSATA III port which sports a 32GB Samsung SSD.
 The lack of a DVD drive also means the keyboard is fully supported by the motherboard meaning no keyboard flex while you type.
 This is a problem discussed by some regarding the Vaio S. The lack of information on this machine when I decided to buy it worried me but it also gave me an opening to provide this review for others considering it.

 The next best thing is the included 32GB SSD is large enough to support an OS such as Windows 7 64-bit and is removable.